You are hereRoot Rot

 Notice that you can barely see any signs of the old brown, and all the new roots generally appear white and healthy.
 The plants on top are lush, healthy, and fast-growing, though the old burnt leaves never recovered.

 Since I first started using Aquashield in DWC, bubbleponics, and other hydroponics, it has successfully preventing me from getting root rot as long as I keep using it.
 I also use it when growing in soil if I suspect root problems.
+And their new version Hydroguard seems to work just as well as Aquashield.

 How to prevent and treat root rot: